burawi/tatabot/readme.md

 }
 ```
 ### `array`
-Checks the validity of the array
+Checks the validity of the array.

 **options:**
 * minItems: minimum length of array
 * maxItems: maximum length of array